babiabeo/complex/README.md

 [![CI](https://github.com/babiabeo/complex/actions/workflows/ci.yml/badge.svg)](https://github.com/babiabeo/complex/actions/workflows/ci.yml)

-A package provides the implementation of complex numbers and mathematical functions for complex numbers.
+A package provides the implementation of complex numbers and mathematical functions for them.

 ## What is a complex number?

 A complex number is an extension of the real number.
 It combines both real and imaginary components.
-It can be expressed in form `a + bi`, where:
+It can be expressed in the standard form `a + bi`, where:

 - `a`: the real part
 - `b`: the imaginary part